MUDE-2025/GA1.2/report_template.md

 total_area_trapz = np.sum(trapezoid_areas)
 ```

-This yields an area of x mg/L·s.
-With an injected mass of x kg, the discharge is x L/s.
+This yields an area of 34.8 mg/L·s.
+With an injected mass of 200 g, the discharge is 5.7 L/s.

 % solution_end